OPA Board of Directors

 Robert Kennedy, Secretary-Treasurer

-A long-time member of the OPA, Robert comes to the Board of Directors where he has been appointed as the Interim Secretary-Treasurer.
+A long-time member of the OPA, Robert comes to the Board of Directors where he has been elected as the Secretary-Treasurer.

 Robert graduated from Humber College in 2004 and has accumulated a breadth of experience in both land and air ambulance environments.
 Currently, Robert oversees the leadership team of a NGO Paramedic Service contractor and is an active flight paramedic in Ontario's Air Ambulance System.